 2018 VOLUME II

-Turn your volume up to 11 for Chris's 11th studio album released in March 2019: Monomaniacs volume 2
+Pump up the volume to 11 for his 11th studio LP out in March 2019: Monomaniacs volume 2

 The long awaited follow-up to 2010's vol1 is full of rough sounding Funk tracks, faithful to the spirit of volume 1.

 The Artwork by Chris is using a picture of the vinyl groove of his first record with his band on EMI back in 1987

 With the basic tracks mostly recorded during the summer heat wave, the rhythms are hot and sticky.
 Mixing afrobeat, funk, rock with granular textures and fat Moogs the album is released in May 2020:

 Chris has been suffering from hyperacusis for over 20 years, preventing him from playing live or being in any noisy environment.
 The artwork is by Add Noise Studios.

 2021-2022 TR 013